TPMS Service Tips for Auto Service Professionals

 A lack of standardization and a wide variety of OE and aftermarket TPMS sensors on the market have caused tremendous TPMS parts proliferation.
 Many of these sensors require distinct RF protocols and use unique modes of operation.
 Parts stores have struggled to keep up with the huge number of TPMS sensors now on the market.

 Some manufacturers have tried to address the TPMS sensor parts proliferation with ‘universal’ sensors that are supplied as blanks and need to be programmed before they are installed.
 For technicians, this means they may need to buy specialized tools to do the programing.
-In addition, they’ll have to periodically download and install software updates as new vehicle models are released.
 These programmable sensors may require technicians to learn specialized sensor relearn procedures, different from the OE procedures.
 Many of the TPMS service issues experienced by shops today are caused by problems with programming these ‘universal’ sensors.

 • When do I need to replace TPMS sensor service parts?